glebobos/LambdaTerminal/README.md

 Here are some security recommendations in order to help protect your function:

-- Use AWS IAM roles and policies to control permissions of your Lambda function.
+- Use appropriate IAM policies to control permissions of your Lambda function.

-- Limit network access by using security groups and network ACLs.
+- Limit network access by using security groups and network ACLs if decide to connect into vpc

 - Use AWS sign v4 mechanism via AWS_IAM lambda url.

 - Monitor function invocations with AWS CloudTrail.

 Remember, managing the security of your function is a shared responsibility between AWS and you.